Wish you knew exactly what to do with your child each day?

 What your child won’t do with Playing Preschool?

-Sit and do work because this is an engaging, hands-on curriculum.
+Sit and do seat work.
+There’s none of that here.
+This is a vibrant, hands-on curriculum.
 Your child will be active, moving, and engaged as they learn and explore the world around them.

 I designed this to be “do-able”